artbyoscar/EdgeFormer/README.md

-Here's the full updated README for your EdgeFormer project:
+I've analyzed both documents and can provide the full updated README for the EdgeFormer project.
+Here's the complete content:

 # EdgeFormer: Efficient Transformer for Edge Devices